MenteeBot

 Carrying up to 25kg

-These capabilities work together with the robot's 4 onboard sensor types and LLM-based cognitive mapping + Sim2Real reinforcement learning AI platform to deliver practical, real-world performance.
+These capabilities work together with the robot's 5 onboard sensor types and Sim2Real learning for gait and hand movement; NeRF-based real-time 3D mapping/localization; dynamic navigation; Large Language Models for cognitive mapping and advanced task execution AI platform to deliver practical, real-world performance.

 MenteeBot Capabilities